 We aim to have a lasting, lifelong impact on everyone we meet.
 At SailCoach, we measure our success by our student’s achievements.
 We remain committed to providing TY students with outstanding coaching while building essential life skills.
 The SailCoach coaches believe that all young people have the ability to succeed and realise their real potential – we aim to ensure that they have that opportunity during their transition year, developing a set of skills to help them achieve, amongst other things, good grades in the leaving cert.

-The day will start at 08:30, with students making their own breakfast and packing lunches for the day in their TY apartment, then meeting at 10:30 at the Royal Malta Yacht Club for a physical training activation session.
+The day will start at 08:30, with students making their breakfast and packing lunches for the day in their TY apartment, then meeting at 10:30 at the Royal Malta Yacht Club for a physical training activation session.
 These physical training sessions will be conducted by our in-house S&C coaches, with care being taken that the exercises are suitable for that age group, ensuring their safety.

-A briefing will follow on what the coach plans for the day’s sailing sessions, and pointing out the areas where the coach intends to focus, taking into consideration the prevailing weather conditions.
+A briefing will follow on what the coach plans for the day’s sailing sessions, and point out the areas where the coach intends to focus, taking into consideration the prevailing weather conditions.
 After a short lunch, students will go afloat for the race training session, which could last between two to three hours, again depending on the weather forecast.